jordanrule/ad/README.md

 # Automatic Differentiation Done Three Ways in Go

 The most rewarding open source experience of my career has been getting a design review on some automatic differentiation code I submitted to [Sebastien Binet](https://github.com/sbinet) at [CERN](https://home.cern/).
 For years of my career, I had been using Go as the typed cryptographic shell to build machine learning infrastructure within.
-This was fine for the operations research oriented work we were doing at the time, but Go is simply not an expressive enough language to act as a shell for the multi-modal nature of modern machine learning (where Haskell/Scala are better suited, IMO).
+This was fine for the operations research oriented work we were doing at the time, but Go is simply not an expressive enough language to act as a shell for the multimodal nature of modern machine learning (where Haskell/Scala are better suited, IMO).
 I finally feel prepared to submit back to the community what I learned from that design review: AD done three ways in Go with an MIT license.

 ## Three Approaches